<<Read Time: 4 Minutes>>

 Self-guided Walking Tour.
 As you make your way through downtown Cheyenne, you will see examples of an appealing lifestyle and beauty of the high plains of the wild west.
 Enjoy this walk through the past, and experience Cheyenne, a unique city that captured the imagination of the American West.
 Witness the evolution of a boom town transformed into Magic City.
 Click here for a download of the Historic Walking Tour brochure or come by and get one at the Visitor Center, 121 W. 15th Street.

 Botanic Gardens, 710 South Lions Park Drive.
-Often referred to as the Crown Jewel of Cheyenne, Botanic Gardens' conservatory is open weekdays 8a -4:30p, and the grounds dawn till dusk.
+Often referred to as the Crown Jewel of Cheyenne, Botanic Gardens' Grand Conservatory and Outdoor Gardens are a plant-lover's dream.
 307-637-6458

 Medicine Bow National Forest, Vedauwoo Recreational Area and Pole Mountain Recreational Area.
 Hiking, mountain biking, camping, rock climbing.
 (307) 745-2371